RetroPie/RetroPie-Docs/docs/PC.md

 ## DOS/32A extender
 As per Dosbox' documentation: [DOS/32A (DOS/32 Advanced DOS Extender)](https://dos32a.narechk.net/index_en.html) is a free and open source software that can be used to replace the DOS4GW.EXE DOS Extender file that many DOS games use.
 Once a game uses this, it is expected to run faster and better in DOSBox.

-Yet not all games will work with DOS/32A, some not at all.
+**Note**: **_not all games will work with DOS/32A_**.
 For example, Shadowcaster is incompatible with it because RAVEN.EXE run with DOS/32A is unable to find the A32SBDG.DLL file that is in the same directory, while with DOS4GW it can.

 [**DOS/32A compatibility list**](https://github.com/dosbox-staging/dosbox-staging/wiki/DOS32A-compatibility-list)